 Again, they will provide you with a gown, but the longer you’re in the hospital it is likely going to be more and more annoying.
 You can either go with a hospital-type gown of your own or a regular nightgown (that one’s nice for nursing!)

-A Word of Advice: We will likely not allow your own gown into the OR, we much prefer using our own gowns as there are many fluids that could get on your own gown, and if there was an emergency, it’s easier for us to deal with in a hospital gown.
+A Word of Advice: We will likely not allow your own gown into the operating room, we much prefer using our own gowns as there are many fluids that could get on your own gown, and if there was an emergency, it’s easier for us to deal with in a hospital gown.

 But, once you’re out of the recovery unit (and we talk more about that in here) you can feel free to change into something else once you’re ready.
 Also, most moms enjoy wearing a nursing bra if they’re there longer than a day.